dimike96/PicoCTF-Readme-Collection/BufferOverflow0.md

 # Buffer Overflow 0

 In this challenge we're provided a program and it's source code and meant to exploit it to get the flag.
 Given the challenge title we can expect how we might do that.
-We

 ## Solution